-• Would enable permitting authority to choose the Traditional General Permit or Procedural Approach, or to implement a combination of both measures necessary for compliance with the $\rm MS4~permit.^{20}$
+• Would enable permitting authority to choose the Traditional General Permit or Procedural Approach, or to implement a combination of both

 To the extent possible, utilities should attempt to pro-actively avoid legal challenges and political opposition by involving the public and engaging local leaders and elected officials from the outset when creating the utility and establishing the funding mechanism.
-An adequately funded and properly administered stormwater program can have profound benefits for a community including flooding abatement/ reduction, drinking water supply enhancement, erosion control, drought condition alleviation, water quality improvement, aquatic life protection, and fishing/recreation benefits, all of which result in both economic and quality of life improvements.
-Ongoing communication regarding these economic and environmental benefits, along with the equities
+An adequately funded and properly administered stormwater program can have profound benefits for a community including flooding abatement/reduction, drinking water supply enhancement, erosion control, drought condition alleviation, water quality improvement, aquatic life protection, and fishing/recreation benefits, all of which result in both economic and quality of life improvements.
+Ongoing communication regarding these economic and

-Source: Western Kentucky University 2013 Stormwater Utility Survey
+Source: Western Kentucky University 2014 Stormwater Utility Survey